rhysd/unite-twitter.vim/README.md

 Simply do `:Utwit` command.
 If you use this command at first time, a browser will be opened and you must authenticate the application.
+In unite-twitter buffer, you can choose next tweet by typing `<CR>`.

 All `:Unite` options are available in `:Utwit` too, except `-update-time=` option.

+If you don't want to start in insert mode,

+    :UTwit -no-start-insert

-If you want to change winwidth or winheight, an example is below.
+If you want to change winwidth or winheight,

     :UTwit -winwidth=70 -vertical

-If you want to remove a cursor highlight, an example is below.
+If you want to remove a cursor highlight,

     :UTwit -no-cursor-line